ory/client-go/docs/ProjectAPI.md

 > GetOrganizationResponse GetOrganization(ctx, projectId, organizationId).Execute()

-Returns a B2B SSO Organization for a project by it's ID.
+Returns a B2B SSO Organization for a project by its ID

 ### Example